Rahim47/cloud_canvas/README.md

 1. Clone the repository: `git clone https://github.com/Rahim47/cloud_canvas.git`
 2. Navigate to the project directory: `cd cloud_canvas`
-3. Recomanded for a clean Start: `flutter clean` or `fvm flutter clean` if you're using Flutter Version Manager.
+3. Recomanded for a clean start: `flutter clean` or `fvm flutter clean` if you're using Flutter Version Manager.
 4. Install dependencies: `flutter pub get` or `fvm flutter pub get` if you're using Flutter Version Manager.
 5. Run the app: `flutter run` or `fvm flutter run` if you're using Flutter Version Manager.